Introduction to Science

 Science at KS3

-This is a two year program of study which has no national assessment at its end.
-Progress is closely monitored over this period to ensure students achieve or exceed their expected target grades each year.
+This is a program of study which has no national assessment at its end.
+Progress is closely monitored over this period with in-class topic assessments and end of term examinations set to ensure students demonstrate exceptional understanding and application of the scientific principles and procedures undertaken in class.

 Science at KS4